Community Coordination

 Interagency Case Assessment Teams (ICATs)

 An Interagency Case Assessment Team (ICAT) is a partnership of local agencies, including police, anti-violence, child welfare, corrections, health and other agencies.
 The purpose of ICAT is to work together to review suspected highest risk cases of intimate partner violence with the goal of increasing safety and preventing further harm and lethality.
 This goal is achieved through collaboratively identifying risks, legally and ethically sharing risk-related information and reaching consensus regarding the risk level.
-Once a case is designated, members work together to create a risk management plan, designed to increase safety for survivors, children and others at risk as well as to implement services and monitoring strategies for the perpetrator.
+Once a case is designated, members work together to create a risk management plan, designed to increase safety for survivors, children and others at risk as well as to implement services and monitoring strategies for the perpetrator.Â

 The ICAT is typically a sub-committee of the larger VAWIR/VIR Coordination Initiative.
-While personal information about cases is not shared with members of the VAWIR/VIR Committee, ICATs report back on general trends about IPV in the community, training needs and any systemic gaps or challenges that may be getting in the way of responding effectively to high risk IPV.
+While personal information about cases is not shared with members of the VAWIR/VIR Committee, ICATs report back on general trends about IPV in the community, training needs and any systemic gaps or challenges that may be getting in the way of responding effectively to high risk IPV.Â

 CCSS provides training, consultation and resources to over 50 ICATs around the province.
 CCSS also works with an Advisory Committee of subject matter experts to update the ICAT Best Practices Manual.
-The 3rd edition of the Best Practices Manual will be released in Fall 2024.
+The 3rd edition of the Best Practices Manual is being assembled, with expected publication expected in early 2025.Â

 Have a question?
 We may have answered it on the Common Questions page.